Pops47/marvel-frontend/README.md

 ## What did I learn with this project ?
 - Design a website from scratch, integrate all pages
 - Use CSS to improve UX/UI
-- Create my own crud API requesting Marvel API.
-Call those routes on front side to display elements
+- Create my own crud API with Express.js (request an external API, hide API key, use asynchronous fetch on front side to display data)
 - Use React to create searchbars, paginations, toggle favorite buttons, etc..
 - Use local memory to save favorites
 - Hosting website (Netlify and Heroku/Render)